 Playing competitively and streaming on Twitch are two of the most prominent paths to a career in gaming, but they’re not the only ones.

-The market for streamers is constantly expanding as more people are getting into watching gaming, and the tournament scene has expanded exponentially over the last decade.
+The market for streamers is constantly expanding.
+More people are getting into watching gaming daily, and the tournament scene has expanded exponentially over the last decade.
 On the other hand, cosplaying has also gained popularity, and some of the most successful cosplayers make upwards of $100,000 annually.

 However you choose to build your career, make sure you’re passionate about what you’re doing.
-All of these paths require hard work and dedication, and if you’re not fully invested you’ll have a hard time finding success.
+All of these paths require hard work and dedication.
+You won’t succeed if you’re not fully invested.

 Esports Careers That Don’t Involve Competing